5 tomatillos, husked, washed, and cut in half

 ** If you can not find Chipotle Salsa, any salsa of your choice may be substituted.
 Try one of these delicious Smokey Toasted Arbol Salsa or Roasted Chile Pepper and Tomatillo Salsa.

 Preheat oven to 375 degrees F.

-Cook on low for approximately 10 hours or until pork is tender and the meat is falling apart.
+In your slow cooker, cook on low, covered with lid, for approximately 10 hours or until pork is tender and the meat is falling apart.

 Makes 2 to 4 servings.